UnknownArsonist/Chat-Protocol/README.md

 Running the client consists of connecting to the nodejs server via the https ip:port that it is running on. then inputting the corresponding websocket server and file server that you will connect to.
 Finally, send public messages by simply typing into the textbox and clicking send to send a "chat" type message, simply click the client buttons that show up, typing "/msg " before your message will then send the message to only those clients that are selected green.

+## Encryption Implemented :
+RSA (2048 bits): Used for encrypting symmetric AES keys and signatures.
+AES (256 bits): Used for encrypting message content.
+SHA-256: Used for hashing and verifying message integrity.